Gideon Baah

-Gideon Baah (born 1 October 1991) is a Ghanaian footballer who plays as a defender for FC Motown in the National Premier Soccer League.
+Gideon Baah (born 1 October 1991) is a Ghanaian football coach and former player who played as a defender.
+He coaches FC Motown in the National Premier Soccer League.

 Club career

 Early career

 In 2007, Baah won a football reality show (MTN Soccer Academy) in his home country, Ghana.
 He received a number of prizes which included cash, car, trip to watch the 2010 FIFA World Cup, and two-week trial at Chelsea FC academy.
 Chelsea player and Ghanaian international Michael Essien stated that he was very happy with Baah's performance and urged the club to offer him a contract.
 Baah later returned to Ghana.

 Asante Kotoko

 In March 2010, Baah sustained a broken shin in a Premier League match against Hearts of Oak at the Baba Yara Stadium.
 He underwent surgery at the Komfo Anokye Teaching Hospital (KATH) in Kumasi.
-In November 2010, he went to Scotland in order to receive assistance with his rehabilitation at Hearts of Midlothian.
+In November 2010, he went to Scotland in order to receive assistance with his rehabilitation at Heart of Midlothian.
 On 28 November 2011, Gideon rejoined Asante Kotoko.
 On 30 November, he played his first match after returning from his long injury layoff for the Asante Kotoko SC Reserves side.
 On 21 April 2012, Baah played his first league match against Mighty Jets helping Asante Kotoko to a 2–0 victory and scoring in the process.
 While with Kotoko, Baah captured two Ghana Premier League titles and one Super Cup.